 The good news is that there are many ways to treat this problem that will improve how your feet look, as well as your overall quality of life.
 Are you suffering from this condition right now?

-Every night before you go to bed, soak your feet in warm water for 15 to 20 minutes, and then rub them with a pumice stone while avoiding adding injury to the areas that are already cracked.
+Every night before you go to bed, soak your feet in warm water for 15 to 20 minutes, and then gently rub them with a pumice stone while avoiding adding injury to the areas that are already cracked.

 The goal is to gently loosen the dead skin cells, which are forming most of the hardened areas and causing dryness.

 Finally, rinse your feet, apply a good moisturizing cream, and put on some socks.
 This treatment should be repeated every day until the expected results are achieved; however, after healing the feet, it should also be done on a regular basis as a preventive measure.